model-checking/cbmc-training/docs/src/cbmc/overview/cbmc.md

 We included the function declaration but forgot to include the function definition.
-CBMC treats a function like `init` with no function body as a function with no side effects (`init` will not initialize the vector) that returns an unconstrained return value (`init` will return an arbitrary integer value).
+CBMC treats a function like `init` with no function body as a function with no side effects (`init` will not initialize the vector) that returns an unconstrained return value (though `init` returns no value since the return type is `void`).

 CBMC is also telling us that it unwound the for loop three times.
 This makes sense since the array has `LENGTH=2`.
 Notice that CBMC